beamable/UnrealSDK/Docs/docs/samples/basic/steam-demo.md

 ## Playing the sample

 !!! warninig "Starting the sample"
 	Testing the Steam integration from the editor should be performed in `Standalone Game` mode.
 Steam integration can encounter challenges when running in PIE mode.
+	Microservice needs to be deployed, atm the local federation does work only with PIE.

 In order to test the sample: